Step-by-Step Guide to Employee Onboarding Documents

 Compliance and Legal Considerations

-• Employment Agreement – Outlines job terms, salary, and company policies.
+• Employment Agreement: Clarifies job title, salary, benefits, and company policies.

-Below are the key categories of documents every business needs to streamline new hire integration.
+Below are the main categories of documents every business should have for an effective onboarding process.

 Essential Onboarding Documents